nmanich/small-ebird-scripts/README.md

 group-checklist-discrepancies - Checks for records on a shared group ID that are coded differently.

+input-and-output - Pinning different ways to input and output eBird data.

 one-row-per-species-per-block - This cuts the EBD down to 1 row for each unique coded species per block.

 species-per-checklist - Returns the number of species on each checklist.